manningstinson/holbertonschool-simple_shell/README.md

 [Brandon Montezuma](https://github.com/bmontezuma)

 ## About the simple shell project
-This project was to create a linux simple shell.
+This project was to create a linux simple shell, as required by trimester one students.

 ## How to clone this project
 You can either `fork` this project or clone this project with the SSH path below `git@github.com:manningstinson/holbertonschool-simple_shell.git`

+## Cod Explanations
+README.md docs have been created for each file, and are available in the folder called `code-explanations`.